Make All Natural Air Fresheners

 - Deodorize your carpets and upholstery by cleaning them regularly.

-- Vacuum daily to remove dirt and odors from carpets.
+- Vacuum daily to remove dirt and odor from carpets.

 - Always open windows to let fresh air in.
 Do this as often as you can when the weather permits.